terminalnode/adventofcode2024/README.md

 ### Running with `docker-compose`
 Just run `docker-compose up` and it will run all services as well as the `traefik` gateway.
-If the watch feature of `docker-compose` is enabled, the services will be automatically rebuilt and redeployed ever time the `common` module or their own `solutions/dayX` module is updated.
+If the watch feature of `docker-compose` is enabled, the services will be automatically rebuilt and redeployed every time the `common` module or their own `solutions/dayX` module is updated.

 ## Progress